Your privacy settings do not allow this content to be viewed.

 Sí, acepto pacientes nuevos.

 I am one of the many primary care physicians at Kaiser Permanente.
-My practice is focused on prevention of disease, managing chronic conditions, and treating acute issues.
-I do this by using evidence-based medical practices and being guided by compassionate care.
-We do some procedures in our clinic, but the majority of our work is done through listening, examining and talking with members.
+My practice is focused on prevention of disease, managing chronic conditions and treating acute issues.
+As clinicians, we use evidence-based medical practices, vaccinations, listening and detailed examinations to provide compassionate care.
+I also have an interest in men's health care.